-Figure 1-7: Selected dataset and results of aligning the model with the selected dataset.
-Number of features in the selected dataset = 25.
-Number of alignments = $25^3 20^3 = 10^7$
+Figure 1-7: Selected region.
+Number of features = 25.
+Number of alignments = $25^3 20^3 = 10^7$ and results of aligning the model with the selected data set.

 Solution proposed

 A common approach to model-based object recognition is to hypothesize the pose of a known object in the image and then verify it to localize the object in the image.
 This involves finding correspondences between model and image features.
 If we have no information about the location of the object in the scene, then all pairings between model and image features have to be tried and the large number of pairings make the search for the correct set of corresponding features combinatorially explosive.
 Most of this search is useless, especially when pairings between different objects are tried.
 If a recognition system had information about data subsets that are likely to come from a single object, then the search for matching features can be restricted to relevant data subsets that are likely to lead to the correct solution, and false identifications caused by extraneous information due to scene clutter can be avoided.
 As we saw in Chapter 1, the problem of isolating regions belonging to a single object in an image is termed the selection (figure/ground separation) problem and has been recognized as a crucial problem in model-based recognition ([17], [18]).
 In this chapter, we will discuss a system that implements figure/ground separation by combining the following two themes.